Jongwoo-Han/portfolio/README.md

 1.  **`/.github/workflows`**: This directory contains settings about Github Actions.

+2.  **`/content`**: This directory contains the content of the blog.

-2.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+3.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-3.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+4.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-4.  **`.eslintrc.js`**: This file is the configuration of ESLint.
+5.  **`.eslintrc.js`**: This file is the configuration of ESLint.
 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

-5.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+6.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-6.  **`.prettierignore`**: This file tells Prettier which files it should not format for.
+7.  **`.prettierignore`**: This file tells Prettier which files it should not format for.

-7.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
+8.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-8.  **`LICENSE`**: Blog is licensed under the MIT license.
+9.  **`LICENSE`**: Blog is licensed under the MIT license.

-9.  **`README.md`**: A text file containing useful reference information about your project.
+10. **`README.md`**: A text file containing useful reference information about your project.

-10. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+11. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-11. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+12. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-12. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+13. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-13. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+14. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-14. **`package-lock.json`** (See `package.json` below, first).
+15. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-15. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+16. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-16. **`tsconfig.json`**: The presence of this file in a directory indicates that the directory is the root of a TypeScript project.
+17. **`tsconfig.json`**: The presence of this file in a directory indicates that the directory is the root of a TypeScript project.
 This file specifies the root files and the compiler options required to compile the project.

 ## 📝 License